A Guide to Classical Guitar Thumb Technique

-But we do it to find ways to move with grace and power.
-And at the same time, it would be nice to avoid pain and injury.
+However, there is a motivation behind it.
+We want to find ways to move with grace and power, even when it comes to classical guitar thumb techniques.
+At the same time, it would be nice to avoid pain or injury!

-So we pay attention to how we use our fingers, wrists, and arms.
-And while they don’t get as much attention as the other fingers, the thumbs.
+As a result, we pay attention to how we use our fingers, wrists, and arms.
+While they don’t get as much attention as the other fingers, we also focus on the thumbs.
+As your repertoire improves, you’ll need to dedicate more and more time to your thumbs and how they function when you play.

 In classical guitar technique, the right thumb behaves like the other fingers: